Programme Management brings project management skills to bear on multiple projects.

 Delivery is about having a plan that delivers the programme objectives; having clarity as to peoples' roles, responsibilities & tasks, monitoring and reporting on progress and promptly address issue and risks.

-We have the hard skills to assist design teams in setting up delivery systems and then to monitor, report and promptly address issues and risk that challenge the delivery of the project programme.
+We have the hard skills to assist design teams in setting up delivery systems and then to monitor, report and promptly address issues and risks that challenge the delivery of the project programme.
 Further, we have the soft skills to manage stakeholder communications, performance and relationships.

 Risk - How will we avoid things going wrong?